therealsphinx/support.balsamiq.com/content/installation/howto.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "How do I install Mockups?"
+title: "How Do I Install Mockups?"
 menu:
   menuinstallation:
     parent: installation
 weight: 10
 ---
-## How to install or update Mockups
+## How to Install or Update Mockups

 To install Mockups, head to our [Download page](https://balsamiq.com/download/).